Lindsey Vonn: Early years

 Lindsey Kildow was taught to ski by her grandfather, Don Kildow, in Milton, Wisconsin.
-She began skiing as a child in Burnsville, Minnesota, at Buck Hill Ski and Snowboard, and through family vacations that included 16-hour drives from Minnesota to Vail, Colorado.
+She began skiing as a child in Burnsville, Minnesota, at Buck Hill, and through family vacations that included 16-hour drives from Minnesota to Vail, Colorado.
 In an interview with The New York Times, Vonn later stated, "I would be in the back under a sleeping bag, and she'd (her mother, Linda) be driving and singing along to some Eric Clapton tape."

 In the late 1990s, Kildow and her siblings and mother stopped commuting from Minnesota to Colorado and instead moved to Colorado to ski exclusively at Ski Club Vail.
 During her first SCV year in Vail, Kildow and one of her sisters skied together in the same "gravity corps" SCV group.
 It was during that first season that she and her family were contemplating if the entire family should move from Minnesota to Colorado.
-She later said, "Vail was wonderful to me, but I missed all the traditional things of childhood – sleepovers, school dances, making friends in a conventional way.
+She later said, "Vail was wonderful to me, but I missed all the traditional things of childhood – sleepovers, school dances, making friends in a conventional way."
 Halfway through the second season, her siblings also moved to Vail.
 "Now all my brothers and sisters had left their friends for me.
 That was stressful on them.
 I felt so guilty."

 However, the move paid off because in 1999, Kildow and Will McDonald became the first American athletes to win the "Cadets" slalom events in Italy's Trofeo Topolino di Sci Alpino.
 After climbing through the ranks of the U.S. Ski Team, she made her World Cup debut at age 16 on November 18, 2000, in Park City, Utah.